 Early reports from the country this week indicated interest in Málaga, with Carlos Rosado, president of the Andalusia Film Commission, telling Diario Sur that representatives from the show had been visiting for months, searching much of Andalusia, including the province of Málaga, for locations based on the needs of the scripts.

 Now, ABCdesevilla is reporting that Game of Thrones has been considering using the Alhambra in Granada, but attentions have also shifted to include the Alcázar in Seville and the Alcázar de los Reyes Cristianos in Córdoba.
 Film commission president Rosado cited the positive impact that GoT would have on the Andalusian economy, bringing in approximately 80 million euros should the show officially confirm shooting in the region.
+The Generalife fountains at the Alhambra

 The Alhambra of Granada, a palace over a thousand years old designated a UNESCO World Heritage Site, features Moorish architecture with pools and detailed artwork throughout the fortress.